dendronhq/dendron-site/vault/dendron.faq.md

 ### Is Dendron free?
 Will it stay free?

 Dendron, the client, is free and will always remain free.
-It is also open source so anyone is free to make their own fork of Dendron.
+It is also open source, so anyone is free to make their own fork of Dendron.

-That being said, I'm all in on Dendron and this is my full time gig.
+That being said, I'm all in on Dendron, and this is my full-time gig.
 I want to make sure that developing Dendron remains sustainable.
-To that end, I plan on introducing value add server side functionality that folks may pay for.
-Examples of paid for features include:
+To that end, I plan on introducing value-add server-side functionality that folks may pay for.
+Examples of paid-for features include:

--   private hosting (for folks who want to publish but not use GitHub Pages or want to add authentication)
+-   Private hosting (for folks who want to publish but not use GitHub Pages or want to add authentication)
--   enterprisy things
+-   enterprisy things:
-    -   eg. on premise installations of Dendron with single sign on, active directory, and fine grained permissions
+    -   eg. on-premise installations of Dendron with single sign-on, Active Directory, and fine grained permissions.
--   offering private subscription based vaults (eg. think [substack](https://substack.com) but having people subscribe to vaults instead of newsletters )
+-   Offering private subscription-based vaults (eg. think [substack](https://substack.com) but having people subscribe to vaults instead of newsletters ).
--   server side IFTTT like functionality (eg. everytime I add an entry to Airtable, add a note to Dendron)
+-   Server-side IFTTT like functionality (eg. everytime I add an entry to Airtable, add a note to Dendron).

-Paid for features will be 100% optional and will not be necessary for any client side functionality in Dendron.
+Paid for features will be 100% optional and will not be necessary for any client-side functionality in Dendron.

 ### Why is Dendron built on top of VS Code?